Getting ready to take your driver’s test can be quite the milestone.

 - Full license: 18 years

-Drivers under 18 must also complete driver’s education and hold their learner’s permit for at least 6 months.
+Keep in mind that drivers under 18 also have to complete driver’s education and hold their learner’s permit for at least 6 months.

 What’s the cost of a road test in New York?

-The cost of a road test in New York is $10.
+In New York, the cost for a road test is $10.

-This fee is separate from other licensing costs like permit fees or the actual license fee.
+Remember, that’s just for the test itself—it’s separate from other licensing fees like permit costs or the actual license fee.

 How long will I typically have to wait for a driving test appointment in NY?

-Wait times for driving test appointments in New York can vary.
+Wait times for driving test appointments in New York can vary quite a bit.

 They depend on: